How Common is Identity Theft in California? (2025 Update)

 - Peak Victims (Ages 30-49): Highest reporting rates (166-168 per 100K) represent peak earning years with substantial credit activity.
 California's high-income tech workers, entertainment industry professionals, and business owners in this age range are prime targets.

 - Young Adults (20-29): High reporting rates (150.84 per 100K) primarily targeted via social media.
-California's large university population (3+ million students) and tech-savvy young professionals face elevated risk.
+California's large university population (3+ million students3) and tech-savvy young professionals face elevated risk.

 - Seniors (80+): Lower reporting rates but highest median losses ($1,964).
 California's retiree population faces severe financial impact when victimized, particularly in high-cost areas where losses have greater relative impact.